Last updated on December 19th, 2024

 1. White Chana

 Known as Chickpea or Bengal gram in English, White Chana is a nutritional powerhouse cherished by Indians.
 Beyond its delightful taste, it proves to be a valuable addition to a healthy diet.
-One of the notable white chana benefits is its contribution to weight loss due to its high fibre content.
+According to the Cleveland Clinic, one of the notable benefits of white chana is its contribution to weight loss due to its high fibre content.

 2. Kabuli Chana

 Considered one of the earliest cultivated legumes, Kabuli Chana stands out with its small, hard, knobby appearance resembling a wrinkled hazelnut.
-Its nutty and creamy flavour, firm texture, and minimal fat content make it an incredibly versatile ingredient.
-Whether featured in salads, stews, or curries, Kabuli Chana adds a distinct touch to dishes, making it a kitchen favourite.
+Its nutty and creamy flavor, firm texture, and minimal fat content make it an incredibly versatile ingredient.
+Whether featured in salads, stews, or curries, Kabuli Chana adds a distinct touch to dishes, making it a kitchen favorite.

 3. Chana Dal